The Ultimate Christchurch Walking Tour

 b) Cathedral Square

-The Cathedral (still in it’s dilapidated state and worthy of contemplation) is sometimes offset by an array of food trucks, particularly during the weekends.
+The Cathedral itself (still in it’s dilapidated state and worthy of contemplation) is sometimes offset by an array of food trucks, particularly during the weekends.
 There's also a giant chess set if you fancy a game.
 From here you can stroll down Hereford St for a number of food options and a bar or two.

 c) Oxford Terrace + Avon

 The newly widened riverbank and developments along it are relatively recent additions to the city.
-Oxford Terrace pre-quake was a lively hub for after-work drinks and restauranteurs, and has reopened gradually to a wave of eager patrons.
+Oxford Terrace pre-quake was a lively hub for after-work drinks and restauranteurs, and has reopened to a wave of eager patrons.
 Detour south along the riverfront past the Bridge of Remembrance to the official memorial for the victims of the 2012 earthquake.

 d) Cashel Street